animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 The `application-context.xml` can be any valid Spring configuration metadata, including all of the {sdg-acronym} XML namespace elements.
-The only limitation with this approach is that a {data-store-name} cache cannot be configured by using the {sdg-acronym} XML namespace.
+The only limitation with this approach is that a GemFire cache cannot be configured by using the {sdg-acronym} XML namespace.
 In other words, none of the `<gfe:cache/>` element attributes (such as `cache-xml-location`, `properties-ref`, `critical-heap-percentage`,